 The Excess Return Index Component Level of each Index Component was set equal to 100.0000 on the Excess Return Index Component Base Date for that Index Component.
 In order to calculate the Excess Return Index Component Level on any subsequent Index Business Day, the Index Sponsor must first calculate the Total Return Index Component Level (i.e., the value of the Index Component with distributions reinvested, as defined below) on that Index Business Day.
-The Index Sponsor then calculates the Excess Return Index Component Level on that Index Business Day by adjusting the Excess Return Index Component Level on the immediately preceding Index Business Day to reflect (a) the return of the Total Return Index Component Level from the immediately preceding Index Business Day to the current Index Business Day, calculated based on the number of calendar days from but excluding the immediately preceding Index Business Day to and including the current Index Business Day divided by 360.
+The Index Sponsor then calculates the Excess Return Index Component Level on that Index Business Day by adjusting the Excess Return Index Component Level on the immediately preceding Index Business Day to reflect (a) the return of the Total Return Index Component Level from the immediately preceding Index Business Day to the current Index Business Day and (b) the deduction of the notional financing cost equal to the Cash Rate that has accrued since the immediately preceding Index Business Day, calculated based on the number of calendar days from but excluding the immediately preceding Index Business Day to and including the current Index Business Day divided by 360.
 If the Cash Rate is not available on any Index Business Day, the latest available Cash Rate will be used.